 Modernity is like a current in the river of time that is carrying us along toward a waterfall.
 If we try to cling to each other or to anything in the river with us we will be swept away together.
 It is only if we can reach something outside the river–something firmly attached to the shore–that we may be saved.
 First, I look to shore in search of Christ and his revelation in Holy Scripture hoping to find the truth that can keep us safe.
 If, for whatever reason, I find that Truth beyond my grasp then I look to shore for one of the Saints trusting that they will lead me closer to Christ.
 So, in times of crisis I look not only to my neighbor and ask, “What do you think?”
 I also look to the Ancients and ask, “What did they do?”

 To prepare for these times one should always be reading a book that is older than they are.
 Whether its a theological work, or a novel, or a biography, or poetry, or a play; we benefit from remembering that we are not the first people to traverse this Earth, and our predecessors have much to offer as guides.
 It is disheartening that we have seminaries that try to communicate our timeless faith exclusively from books that are no more than five years old.
-With two thousand years of Christian writing, there is much worth reading that was not written by Adam Hamilton.
+With two thousand years of Christian writing, there is much worth reading that was not written by Adam Hamilton or N.T.
+Wright.

 After the Holy Scriptures and the works of the earliest Church, I have a fondness for English language writers of the Renaissance through the Enlightenment.
 I continually revisit Richard Rolle, John Wycliff, Thomas Cranmer, and John Wesley.
-They are admittedly a difficult read, but they are more easily understood than contemporary authors.
+They are ironically more difficult to read, yet more easily understood than contemporary authors.
 They are more difficult to read because they work in a form of English which lacks standardized spelling and punctuation rules (A trait that, given my ineptitude in the field, I find attractive).
 They are more comprehensible because they had available a vocabulary that communicates the things of God.
 When Richard Rolle speaks of “love” it is much more clear what he means than when modern authors speak of love.
 This is not because they use different words for love but because the former does not turn the word loose on its own for the reader to attach any meaning to it that might seem convenient.
 Instead, he surrounds “love” with such other words as to distinguish holy love from its chief rival–another form of love known as cupidity which is together with pride the root of all mortal sin.

 When Cranmer translated the liturgy to English he availed himself of the richness of Christian language.
 Compare Cranmer’s words that the clergy speak to the assembly immediately following the Prayer of Confession to those used in our contemporary hymnal.